canstar

 Award winning electricity providers in Australia

-Canstar's annual Most Satisfied Customers awards recognise the best-rated electricity providers by state, as well as dual fuel, business and solar electricity providers nationally.
+Canstar's annual Most Satisfied Customers awards recognise the top-rated electricity providers by state, as well as dual fuel, business and solar electricity providers nationally.
 We base our awards on the feedback of bill-paying customers, and rank providers based on factors such as value for money, customer service and overall satisfaction.

 Gas in Australia